Maruti testing Suzuki Vitara SUV in India – To rival Hyundai Creta

 The Vitara is not confirmed for the Indian market yet.

-Though Maruti has not confirmed the new Suzuki Vitara compact SUV for India, the emergence of three examples of the vehicle indicates that the country’s largest passenger car maker is exploring all the options.
+Though Maruti has not confirmed the new Suzuki Vitara compact SUV for India, the emergence of test mule indicates that the country’s largest passenger car maker is exploring all the options.
 Given that SUVs are ruling the market of late, covering all possible price segments with a comprehensive lineup seems like a sensible move.

 The Vitara is strictly a 5-seater which borrows its engine options from an already existing product and this limits its prospects in India.
 It will very tricky to avoid cannibalization between Vitara and S-Cross.
 On the positive side, Maruti would have a wider coverage of the segment.

 A more sportier, and premium offering, new Maruti Vitara could also replace the S-Cross from the line-up.
 Expect the car to be priced in the range of Rs 10-15 lakh, exactly where the Hyundai Creta is being offered.

 Ever since launch, the Hyundai Creta has been a winner.
 A premium family SUV, there is no real competition when it comes to Creta’s quality, power, refinement.
 With the Vitara, Maruti will aim to change that cause it has all the ingredients to be a real threat to Creta’s dominance in the segment.